 While we are still putting together our roster of guests and visiting faculty for the coming year, we are thrilled to announce that, in 2021, we will host Mary Szybist and Mitchell Jackson among others.

 Congratulations to Michener Fellow Jaymes Sanchez, whose short play S.W.A.T. won 2nd place of Playing on Air’s James Stevenson Prize.
 Read more about Jaymes and his award here.

-Michener alum and poetry faculty Roger Reeves’ poem, “Grendel,” was published in The New Yorker.
+MCW alum Donika Kelly’s poem, “From the Catalogue of Cruelty,” was published in The New Yorker.
 Read and listen to a recording of the poem here.